I started from 0 and I'm currently growing 150+ followers per week on X. Some do better, some do worse, but that’s not the point

 The ROI became clear when I started getting inbound leads, partnership opportunities, and valuable connections just from being active on the platform.
 Linkedin is great too, but start to be very crowded.

 Before posting anything, I had to fix the basics.
+Can seems obvious but some accounts don't do it the good way.
 Here's what the successful founders taught me:

 My original bio: "Founder at Tellem AI."
 My current bio: "Ex- HubSpot, ex salesperson & marketer.
 Helping founders scale faster with AI-driven marketing.
-Sharing the playbook as we build Tellem AI from 0 → 1"
+Sharing the playbook as we build Tellem AI from 0 → 100K MRR"

 The difference?
 Specificity, personal presentation and social proof.
 People need to understand what you do in 5 seconds, not 5 minutes.